Arch-Angel-Agency-LLC/starcom-app/dapp/docs/ui-overhaul/implementation/navigation-architecture.md

 3. Keep providers at the appropriate level in the component tree
 4. Use the ScreenLoader for consistent transitions and parameter passing
 5. Follow the established module pattern for new screens
+6. Use relative positioning for navigation bars to maintain proper document flow
+7. Implement responsive layouts for all screen components
+8. Lazy-load screen components for better performance